kentico-ericd/kontent-google-sheets-add-on/README.md

 ### Setting Rich Text values

  This element will most likely require the most pre-processing; try to avoid complex HTML and text formatting.
-The list of supported HTML elements and their syntax can be found in our [documentation](https://docs.kontent.ai/reference/management-api-v2#section/Rich-text-element/html5-elements-allowed-in-rich-text).
+The list of supported HTML elements and their syntax can be found in the [Management API reference](https://kontent.ai/learn/reference/management-api-v2#section/Rich-text-element/html5-elements-allowed-in-rich-text).
-Notably, you can insert links to other content items or assets by referencing and ID or external ID using the format described in [this section](https://docs.kontent.ai/reference/management-api-v2#section/Rich-text-element/links-in-rich-text).
+Notably, you can insert links to other content items or assets by referencing and ID or external ID using the format described in [links in rich text](https://kontent.ai/learn/reference/management-api-v2#section/Rich-text-element/links-in-rich-text).

 For example: `Buy our <a data-item-external-id="F4891FB5-5215-4795-8A6F-18A4F68394FD">new coffee</a>`.
-You can also add inline content items using the syntax [here](https://docs.kontent.ai/reference/management-api-v2#section/Rich-text-element/content-items-in-rich-text), for example `<object type="application/kenticocloud" data-type="item" data-external-id="59713"></object>`.
+You can also add inline content items using the [supported syntax](https://kontent.ai/learn/reference/management-api-v2#section/Rich-text-element/content-items-in-rich-text), for example `<object type="application/kenticocloud" data-type="item" data-external-id="59713"></object>`.

 Or, you can use special macros designed for this add-on.
 In the list below, the `identifier_type` can be "id" or "external-id":
   | macro | description | format | example |